-This course will meet twice each week and is required for all students in Grade 9 unless they are enrolled in Chorus, Music Appreciation, Theater Arts, or the Achievement Center.
+This course meets twice each week and is required for all students in Grade 9 unless they are enrolled in Choir I, Music Appreciation, Theater Arts, or the Achievement Center.
 Upper Class students may choose to enroll in this course and replace their study twice per week.